IsDling/predictTCL/README.md

 -Firstly, run make_randomfolders.py to make 3 random folder data.

--Then run python main.py to train and test.
+-Then， run python main.py to train and test.
 Change the parameter ‘run_type’ in main.py to ‘train’ for train and ‘test’ for test.